Billion-dollar money laundering case: Singapore police began ‘comprehensive intelligence probe’ in early 2022

 Some suspicious transaction alerts were also filed by financial institutions and other companies.
 Police then began looking separately into these alerts.

+"In early 2022, police launched a comprehensive, coordinated intelligence probe.
+The probe uncovered a web of individuals believed to have connections amongst themselves, including by familial ties," Mrs Teo said.

 “Police analysed the information and probed further, quietly ...
-A decision was made to hold off any enforcement or overt investigative actions,” Mrs Teo said.
+A decision was made to hold off any enforcement or overt investigative actions,” she added.

 “As the probe progressed, the web uncovered by police grew and grew."